 - Are the costs within the guide limits?

-Are the guide limits in the booklets very strict?
-The booklet says the limit for teeth and dental is €5,000 but I think I will need a lot of work done.
+Are the guide limits very strict?
+The limits for teeth and dental are €5,000 but I think I will need a lot of work done.

-There is flexibility around the guide limits set out in the Application Form Part 2.
+There is flexibility around the guide limits.
 However, the value of services approved cannot exceed €15,000 or £12,000 per applicant.
 Your Application Advisor will discuss this with you in greater detail.

 Does the Advisor make the final decision on my application?

-When the Advisor has completed the assessment of your application, they will make a recommendation to the Deciding Officer on what should and should not be supported.
+When your Advisor has completed an assessment of your application, they will make a recommendation to the Director of Services.